dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 }
 ```

-If you run this Dart program today, it will throw a `NoSuchMethodError`
+If you run this Dart program today, it throws a `NoSuchMethodError` exception on
-exception on the call to `.length`.
-The `null` value is an instance of the
+the call to `.length`.
+The `null` value is an instance of the `Null` class, and
-`Null` class, and `Null` has no "length" getter.
+`Null` has no "length" getter.
 Runtime failures suck.
-This is
+This is especially true in
-especially true in a language like Dart that is designed to run on an end-user's
+a language like Dart that is designed to run on an end-user's device.
+If a
-device.
-If a server application fails, you can often restart it before anyone
+server application fails, you can often restart it before anyone notices.
+But
-notices.
-But when a Flutter app crashes on a user's phone, they are not happy.
+when a Flutter app crashes on a user's phone, they are not happy.
+When your
-When you're users aren't happy, you aren't happy.
+users aren't happy, you aren't happy.

 Developers like statically-typed languages like Dart because they enable the
 type checker to find mistakes in code at compile time, usually right in the IDE.